 To configure Master Redundancy, navigate to the primary Mobility Conductor GUI and click on its hostname.
 Click on Redundancy, L2 Redundancy, Master Redundancy,

 - IP version – IPv4 or IPv6

 - Master VRRP – The VRRP ID that was configured in the previous step.

 - IP address of peer – This is the real IP address of the other appliance.

-- Authentication – Choose IPSec Key (Certificate authentication not in scope of this post)
+- Authentication – Choose IPSec Key (Certificate authentication not in the scope of this post)

-Navigate to the secondary Mobility Conductor and repeat the same steps, with exception of the peer IP address.
+Navigate to the secondary Mobility Conductor and repeat the same steps, except for the peer IP address.

 Once the two Mobility Conductors have performed their initial synchronisation and reached a stable state, any further changes made on the active Mobility Conductor are pushed to the standby Mobility Conductor.
 The exception to this is any change that is made directly to either of the appliances.